angrykim/agusmakmun.github.io/_posts/2018-08-09-Basic graph analytics (5).md

 3. Check the User ID's level, such as heavy, mid, light.

-I'm sure that you will be able to detect not only the community that carried out "marketing fraud", but also set the rules to enable automatic detection.
+I'm sure that you will be able to detect not only the community that carried out **"marketing fraud"**, but also set **a rules to enable automatic detection.**